 “Then what do you want us to do?”
 Dave was slowly morphing into a monster.
 His hands were becoming claw-like, and half of his face was contorting.

 Zero felt the root cause of all the sudden change was Dave himself.
 He knew that he had to help change how Dave was thinking quickly.

 “Do you want to take away our vengeance from us?”

 “Then what is it.”

 Zero thought it over.
 “The path that you are going will turn you all into monsters.
-Look around you, see how you are changing by the second?”
-In all honesty, if everyone changed into a dark spirit he would be in the middle of them.
+Look around you; see how you are changing by the second?”
+In all honesty, if everyone changed into a dark spirit, he would be in the middle of them.
 Then he would not be in a good position.
-He was not even sure if dark spirits were even reasonable to talk with.
+Moreover, he was not sure if dark spirits were reasonable to talk with.

-Dave examined his surrounding and was shocked to see that people were slowly morphing into hideous demonic looking shades.
+Dave examined his surroundings and was shocked to see that people were slowly morphing into hideous demonic looking shades.
 “How?”

 “Let the darkness go and instead remember the time when you were all fighting for a just cause.
 Like how we all destroyed the Swamp Fairy.”

 Zero gently smiled.
 “My friend, it was not just me.
 I had all of you backing me up.”
 He reached out his hands towards Dave.